meyympn-hub/DMS-V-Analysis/documentation/variable_dictionary.md

 # Variable Dictionary

-Variables from the raw DMS V dataset, and derived variables created by the analysis pipeline.
+Variables from the raw DMS V dataset, and derived variables created by the analysis.

 ## Raw variables (from DMS V)